 We have found these factors all play a role in economic success for immigrants once in Canada.
-Additional points will be awarded for candidates who have a job offer or a nomination by one of Canada’s provinces or territories under their provincial nominee programs.
+You can get additional points if you have a job offer or a nomination by one of Canada’s provinces or territories.

-CIC will issue an Invitation to Apply to the highest ranking candidates from the pool through regular “rounds of invitations” so they can apply to immigrate as a permanent resident.
+We regularly send an invitation to apply to the highest ranking candidates in the pool.
+If you are invited, you can apply to immigrate as a permanent resident.

 Comprehensive Ranking System formula

-All Express Entry candidates will be given a score out of 1,200, based on the four parts of the Comprehensive Ranking System formula:
+All Express Entry candidates are given a score out of 1,200, based on the four parts of the Comprehensive Ranking System formula:

 - Skills and experience factors (that we know are key to economic success for immigrants once in Canada)